informalsystems/multisig/README.md

 Then run

 ```
-multisig generate --tx unsigned.json --sequence <sequence number for account> --account <account number> <chain name> <key name>
+multisig generate --tx unsigned.json --node <node address> <chain name> <key name>
 ```

 This will push the `unsigned.json` to the directory in the s3 bucket for the specified chain and key (ie. `/<chain name>/<key name>`).
-It will also push a file called `signdata.json` containing the account number, sequence number, and chain ID.
+It will also fetch the account number and sequence number from the given `--node <node address>`, and push a file to the bucket called `signdata.json` containing the account number, sequence number, and chain ID.
+The sequence and account number can be overwriten or specified without a node using the `--sequence` and `--account` flags

+Note if you use `--node` its shelling out to the `<binary> query account <address>` command and parsing the response.

 ### List